 5. The church must teach the Bible because it is needed.

 Churches are filled with biblical illiterates.
-Research reveals this as a fact.
 We should expect biblical illiteracy in secular society, but not in the church.
 On the other hand, we shouldn’t be surprised by Christians’ lack of biblical knowledge when churches marginalize biblical teaching.

 “And they devoted themselves to the apostles’ teaching …”